 Methamphetamines will not only adversely affect your health, but will cause destruction in every area of your life.
 Meth can cause a number of cardiovascular problems such as irregular heartbeat and increased blood pressure.
 Chronic abusers may experience anxiety, insomnia, confusion, mood disturbances, and violent behavior.
 There can also be a number of psychotic symptoms that develop, such as paranoia, hallucinations, or delusions.
 These can last for months or years after an individual has quit using.
 Meth can be a dangerous, unpredictable, and lethal drug.
 Without proper treatment the effects will only get worse over time.

 At our treatment center, we understand how scared you may be about deciding to seek care at a hospital.
 We know that the idea of facing withdrawal symptoms or opening up about the feelings you have been masking with your addiction can be overwhelming.
 Additionally, you may feel as if you are going to be judged for your addiction behavior and looked down upon for letting this get so out of hand.
 The compassionate staff at Cascade Behavioral Health Hospital is not here to judge you, we are here to make you feel safe and understood while you work to get your life back.

 Our meth abuse care offers a variety of treatment options that will allow us to design a care plan that is tailored to your specific needs.
 Your entire treatment team will make it a priority to get to know you and your family on a personal level.
 Our leading healthcare experts are truly dedicated to your overall wellbeing and your recovery process.

 Our philosophy and benefits

 We take a holistic approach to the treatment process because we firmly believe that in order for addiction treatment to be successful, the entire individual needs to be focused on, not just the signs of addiction.
-Meth addiction will not only affect you physically, but emotionally, mentally, and spiritually as well.
+Meth addiction will not only affect you physically, but emotionally and mentally as well.
 Our innovative treatment is designed to provide you with comfort and education, as well as empower you to take an active approach in your recovery.